ragtam/YDKJS-exercises/README.md

 Then it proceedes with a = 2 assignment.
 Code engine runs will ask Scope if there is a variable called a in current scope.
 If so it uses that variable, if not looks elsewhere.
 Once it finds a variable, it will assign a value, is not throw an error.

 TWO SEPARATE ACTIONS: declaration and then while executing, variable lookup and assignment if found.

+### LHS vs RHS

+LHS - appears on the left side of assignment.
+Try to find container itself.
+RHS - go get the value of ...